Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Introduction

 \subsection{The Result of Birch and Davenport}

-From this perspective it is not surprising that Birch and Davenport \cite{birch-davenport:1958a} developed a refined variant of the circle method, which allowed them to extend their bound \cite{birch-davenport:1958b} on small zeros of integral forms to the real case: They proved in the case $d=5$ (assuming that all of the real numbers $q_1,\ldots,q_d$ are of absolute value at least one) that for any $\eps >0$ the Diophantine inequality
+The proof used here extends a method developed by Birch and Davenport \cite{birch-davenport:1958a}, which in turn is a refinement of the Davenport-Heilbronn circle method \cite{davenport-heilbronn:1946}.
+Their approach can be used to extend bounds on small zeros of integral forms to the real case: Birch and Davenport proved in the case $d=5$ (assuming that all of the real numbers $q_1,\ldots,q_d$ are of absolute value at least one) that for any $\eps >0$ the Diophantine inequality

-is non-trivially solvable in integers and furthermore give an effective estimate on the size of the least solution.
-More precisely, for any $\delta >0$ there is a constant $C_\delta>0$, depending on $\delta$ only, and a non-trivial integral solution $m =(m_1,\ldots,m_d) \in \Z^d \setminus \{0\} $ of \eqref{eq:Intro:1} lying in the elliptic shell defined by
+is non-trivially solvable in integers and furthermore gave an effective estimate on the size of the least solution: For any $\delta >0$ there is a constant $C_\delta>0$, depending on $\delta$ only, and a non-trivial integral solution $m =(m_1,\ldots,m_d) \in \Z^d \setminus \{0\} $ of \eqref{eq:Intro:1} lying in the elliptic shell defined by

-As we will see during the proof, the weighted norm in \eqref{eq:Intro:2} is an appropriate choice because of the scaling properties with respect to $q_1,\ldots,q_d$.
-Additionally and more importantly, the above result implies for $d \ge 5$ and arbitrarily small $\eps >0$ that there exists a non-trivial solutions of \eqref{eq:Intro:1} with integral $m_1,\ldots,m_d$ all of size $\calO(\eps^{-2-\delta})$ for any fixed $\delta >0$.
-It is worth mentioning that the note \cite{birch-davenport:1958b} has a preparatory role only by providing bounds whose structure is essential for the application of their approach.
-Actually, the substantial ideas to establish bounds on the magnitude of a least isotropic lattice point of an integral quadratic form already appeared in a previous paper \cite{Cassels:1955} of Cassels.
-The modified variant of Birch and Davenport, which they used in \cite{birch-davenport:1958a}, has the same form as \eqref{eq:Intro:2} with the choice $\eps =1$ up to the additional dependency on $\delta$.
+Here the weighted norm in \eqref{eq:Intro:2} is an appropriate choice because of the scaling properties with respect to $q_1,\ldots,q_d$.
+More importantly, the above result implies for $d \ge 5$ and arbitrarily small $\eps >0$ that there exists a non-trivial solution of \eqref{eq:Intro:1} with integral $m_1,\ldots,m_d$ all of size $\calO(\eps^{-2-\delta})$ for any fixed $\delta >0$.

+Their proof relies essentially on results on small zeros of integral forms due to these authors, see \cite{birch-davenport:1958b}.
+For dimension $d=5$ these bounds are in general optimal, as noted in Remark \ref{intro:remark:1}.
+Actually, the main ideas for proving such bounds are due to Cassels \cite{Cassels:1955}, while the modifications in \cite{birch-davenport:1958b} were of the same form as \eqref{eq:Intro:2} with the choice $\eps =1$ up to the additional dependency on $\delta$.
 Indeed, they showed that any indefinite quadratic form $F[m] = f_1 m_1^2 + \ldots + f_d m_d^2$ in $d \ge 5$ variables with non-zero integers $f_1, \dots, f_d$ admits a non-trivial lattice point $m=(m_1,\dots, m_d) \in \Z^d \setminus \{0\}$ satisfying

+where we use Vinogradov's notation $\ll$ as usual.
+We also note here that the condition $d \ge 5$ on the dimension cannot be relaxed, since it is well-known that integral quadratic forms in four variables may fail to have non-trivial zeros.